okp4/team-wiki/docs/vision/values.md

 # Our values

-**Collective**: the commons are material or immaterial resources, public or private, which we collectively decide should be accessible and/or managed "in common, in the service of the common good" (Cécile Renouard 2012).
+**Commons**: the commons are material or immaterial resources, public or private, which we collectively decide should be accessible and/or managed "in common, in the service of the common good" (Cécile Renouard 2012).

 **Sharing**: The OKP4 SAS approach is based on sharing.
 OKP4 seeks to generate as much new knowledge as possible by maximizing the sharing of data and processing services in a secure, transparent, reliable and easy way.